rowanoulton/galileo-theme/README.md

 #### A note about fonts

-I've employed [Typekit](https://typekit.com/) to load both "[Adobe Caslon Pro](https://typekit.com/fonts/adobe-caslon-pro)" & "[LTC Bodoni 175](https://typekit.com/fonts/ltc-bodoni-175)" because they're damned nice fonts.
+I've employed [Typekit](https://typekit.com/) to load both "[Adobe Caslon Pro](https://typekit.com/fonts/adobe-caslon-pro)" & "[LTC Bodoni 175](https://typekit.com/fonts/ltc-bodoni-175)".
 To make use of these with your own Typekit account, publish a kit and enter the ID into the Jekyll config.

 This is optional.
 If you don't want to use Typekit, well _FINE_, just leave the Typekit Kit ID blank.
 You'll need to elect and specify substitute fonts [here](https://github.com/rowanoulton/galileo-theme/blob/master/css/screen.scss#L7) and [here](https://github.com/rowanoulton/galileo-theme/blob/master/css/screen.scss#L11).